 Merchandising

-King was the go-to person, actively collaborating with outsourced vendors to develop a range of U-Haul Supergraphic merchandise.
+King was responsible for designing and creating a variety of U-Haul Supergraphic merchandise.
 His efforts included the creation of a Limited Edition Supergraphic Pin Collection, plush toy U-Haul trucks and trailers, 1/43 scale Ford U-Haul toy trucks, collectible Supergraphic T-Shirts, foldable U-Haul coin banks, and U-Haul Supergraphic Coloring Books.

 Discovery Channel - Monster Garage TV Series: